CYPRESS TRIMMING: USEFUL TIPS

 • Use shrub shears to cut cypress into topiary shapes twice a year

-• Do not cut the top of cypress until it has reached the desired height.
+• Cypress height: Do not cut the top of it until it has reached the desired height.

 When is the best time to trim a leyland cypress?